Hunza, Pakistan has one of the most beautiful landscapes in the entire world – breathtaking views I can only describe as ‘heavenly.’

 Many bus companies operate between Gilgit and the Hunza Valley, or another option is renting a car, or your own van (with driver).
 For a visit to the incredible glaciers throughout this region, there are also options to rent more adventure-capable vehicles.

-We took a flight from Islamabad to Skardu, and then drove to Gilgit, after an incredible visit to the Deosai National Park on the way (be sure to check out the video from that day here).
+We took a flight from Islamabad to Skardu, and after driving to Gilgit, went for an incredible visit to the Deosai National Park.

 Alternatively, depending on the day, there are 1 or 2 direct flights daily between Islamabad and Gilgit (link here), and also flights from Islamabad to Skardu if your day in the Hunza Valley is part of a longer trip.